xlladdins/xll/docs/Excel4MacrosE-G.md

 TRUE or omitted, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.

-Number    corresponds to the Number check box.
+Number&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Number check box.

-Font    corresponds to the Font check box.
+Font&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Font check box.

-Alignment    corresponds to the Alignment check box.
+Alignment&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Alignment check box.

-Border    corresponds to the Border check box.
+Border&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Border check box.

-Pattern    corresponds to the Pattern check box.
+Pattern&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Pattern check box.

-Width    corresponds to the Column Width/Row Height check box.
+Width&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Column Width/Row Height
+check box.

 **Related Functions**

-ALIGNMENT   Aligns or wraps text in cells
+ALIGNMENT&nbsp;&nbsp;&nbsp;Aligns or wraps text in cells

-BORDER   Adds a border to the selected cell or object
+BORDER&nbsp;&nbsp;&nbsp;Adds a border to the selected cell or object

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-FORMAT.NUMBER   Applies a number format to the selection
+FORMAT.NUMBER&nbsp;&nbsp;&nbsp;Applies a number format to the selection

-PATTERNS   Changes the appearance of the selected object
+PATTERNS&nbsp;&nbsp;&nbsp;Changes the appearance of the selected object

 Return to [top](#E)